Make Multi-Wavelength Light Curves Using Archival Data#

 show_nbr_figures = 5, # how many plots do you actually want to see?

-save_output = True , # should the resulting plots be saved?
+save_output = False , # should the resulting plots be saved?

 )